gold-silver-copper/latin_data/readme.md

 taxonomy notes-
 WFO, EOL, COL  provide decent data downloads, but they are very large and may require processing

+EOL is a superset of COL, and seems to be ideal.
+Attempt using its cypher API

 https://www.reddit.com/r/botany/comments/yjw114/question_any_free_resource_for_plant_database/ - mentions deent resources
 https://plants.usda.gov/csvdownload?plantLst=plantCompleteList -- easy list but not very informative